nastys/waifu2x-qtgui/README.md

 Licensed under GPLv3 or later.

 /!\ Currently under development, some features have not been implemented yet.
+Only GNU/Linux is supported at the moment (although it might work on macOS).

 ![screenshot](https://github.com/nastys/waifu2x-qtgui/raw/master/screenshot.png)
 (Hatsune Miku character by Piapro, licensed under CC BY-NC)